Uudam

-Uudam Sonam, also Wudamu (乌达木; Уудам in Mongolian Cyrillic; born September 9, 1999) is a Chinese singer of Mongol ethnicity, who participated in the 2011 season of China's Got Talent.
+Uudam Sonam, also Wudamu ((Уудам; 乌达木 (烏達木, Wūdámù), born 9 September 1999)) is a Chinese singer of Mongol ethnicity, who participated in the 2011 season of China's Got Talent.
 He is also a former member of the Hulunbuir Children's Choir.

 Background

 Uudam was born on September 9, 1999, in Hulunbuir in Inner Mongolia (Autonomous Region in northern China).
 His mother died in a road accident when he was eight years old.
 A few years later when he was eleven his father also died in another car accident.
 He was then fostered by Buren Bayaer, the director of the Hulunbuir Children's Choir which Uudam was part of and a noted Chinese singer (Quintessenso Choir).

 Buren and Wurina have two daughters, Nurma (alternately, Norma, Nurman, or Norman) and Enigma.
 Uudam also has a biological older sister named Sue Neil, who is around three years older than him.

 Uudam attended Delta Secondary School in Delta, Canada for two years until 2017.

 Uudam goes by Kevin as his English name and also went by Michael for a few years.
 He now attends university in Canada.